Insurance in Islam: 5 objections ended

 Some of us have the financial means to bear these risks alone while others do not.

-Insurance is a means of transferring a financial risk to another party that is more willing and able to bear it.
+Insurance in Islam and generally speaking is a means of transferring financial risk to another party that is more willing and able to bear it.

 Imagine you are walking around carrying a sack of rocks on your shoulders.
 The rocks weigh heavily on you and you’d prefer not to have to carry them around.
 You encounter someone who is much stronger than you and has a greater willingness to carry rocks.
 You arrange with this person to carry some of your rocks in return for a fee you agree to pay them.